apollographql/apollo-client/docs/source/development-testing/static-typing.md

 As your application grows, a type system can become an essential tool for catching bugs early and improving your overall developer experience.

 GraphQL uses a type system to clearly define the available data for each type and field in a GraphQL schema.
 Given that a GraphQL server's schema is strongly typed, we can generate TypeScript definitions automatically using a tool like [GraphQL Code Generator](https://www.the-guild.dev/graphql/codegen).
-We'll use our generated types to ensure type safety for the the _inputs_ and _results_ of our GraphQL operations.
+We'll use our generated types to ensure type safety for the _inputs_ and _results_ of our GraphQL operations.

 Below, we'll guide you through installing and configuring GraphQL Code Generator to generate types for your hooks and components.

 ## Setting up your project

-> This article assumes your project already uses TypeScript, if not [begin by configuring your project to use TypeScript](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide) or [start a new project](https://create-react-app.dev/docs/adding-typescript/).
+> This article assumes your project already uses TypeScript.
+If not, [configure your project to use TypeScript](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide) or [start a new project](https://create-react-app.dev/docs/adding-typescript/).

 To get started using GraphQL Code Generator, begin by installing the following packages (using Yarn or NPM):